-3.2 Plugins & Backend Libraries (Advanced Usage)
+3.2 Plugins & Backend Libraries

 Sometimes, you need to do more than just "load an image, done".
 Sometimes you need to use a very specific feature of a very specific backend.
-ImageIOs allows you to do so by allowing its plugins to extend the core API.
-Typically this is done in the form of additional keyword arguments (kwarg).
+ImageIO allows you to do so by allowing its plugins to extend the core API.
+Typically this is done in the form of additional keyword arguments (kwarg) or plugin-specific methods.
 Below you can find a list of available plugins and which arguments they support.